JVerbruggen/Fontys_Algorithmics_Graphs/README.md

 # Fontys_Algorithmics_Graphs
-Fontys Academic Preparations Excercise - Vertex Cover Algorithm
+Fontys Academic Preparations Exercise - Vertex Cover Algorithm

 You can run the Jupyter notebook yourself using a tool such as VS Code